-2A Competition for Boys and Girls F.
+F. 2A Competition for Boys and Girls

-I. 2A Competition: There will be 12 teams at each 2A tournament.
-The representation to provincials for 2A boys and airle shall be as follows.
+2A Competition: There will be 12 teams at each 2A tournament.
+The representation to provincials for 2A boys and girls shall be as follows:

-gins shall be as follows.

-Calgary Zone 1 repres sentative

-South Central Zone 1 "

-Edmonton Zone 1 "

-North Central Zone 1 "

-Central Zone 1 "

-North East Zone 1 "

-North West Zone 1 "

-South Zone 1 "

-Host school 1 "

-Additional berths 3 repres sentatives

-Total 12 team າຣ
+Calgary Zone South Central Zone 1 representative Edmonton Zone North Central Zone 1 Central Zone 1 North East Zone 1 North West Zone South Zone Host school Additional berths 3 representatives Total 12 teams

-There will be a maximum of three representatives per zone (includes host team).
+There will be a maximum of three representatives per zone (includes host team)